SheCodeAfrica-Nairobi/SheCodeAfrica-Nairobi-Website/README.md

 Contribution to this project will hopefully be very inclusive.

 Step 1: Pick an Issue 😎

-Step 2: Create a branch from the `develop` branch and make your changes 🌿 Step 3: Create a PR to the `develop` branch 😎
+Step 2: Create a branch from the `develop` branch and make your changes 🌿

+Step 3: Create a PR to the `develop` branch 😎

-If you need help with any task, be sure to ping any of the maintainers for help :-)
+If you need help with any task, be sure to ping any of the maintainers for help.
+This is a project for everyone :-)

 ### Getting Started